beam-community/ex_machina/README.md

   def article_factory do
     %Article{
       title: "Use ExMachina!",
-      # associations are inserted when you call `create`
+      # associations are inserted when you call `insert`
       comments: [build(:comment)],
       author: build(:user),
     }